-Appendix 3: Anti-Bullying guidelines for staff, parents and pupils
+Appendix C: Anti-Bullying Guidelines for Staff, Parents and Pupils

 The table below broadly describes the stages which may be employed in the management of friendship issues through to bullying.
 Friendship issues are a normal part of growing up and most pupils will fall out with friends during their school career as they develop and change as people; this is not uncommon and self-management is an important skill to develop.
-The table below is not definitive, and different strategies may be tried in one particular stage; equally, each stage is not compulsory.
-How this guidance is used will depend on the child and the circumstances.
-Formal Bullying Records must be kept by schools for safeguarding purposes for any intervention at Stage 3 and onwards.
+The table below is not definitive, and different strategies may be tried in any one particular stage; equally, each stage is not compulsory.
+How this guidance is used will depend on the child and their circumstances.
+Formal Bullying Records must be kept by schools for safeguarding purposes.

-Stage 1 • Most friendship and relationship issues resolve 1:1 Intervention by staff.
-Discussions will take place with relevant pupils.
-Parents may not be informed at this stage as most situations are resolvable and selfmanagement is an important life skill.
-The member of staff will make a judgement based on knowledge and experience.
-Stage 2 Some friendship and relationship issues extend further and need more structure to resolve A Restorative Meeting will be held with a member of staff who is trained in restorative practice.
-Parents informed that a Stage 2 Restorative Meeting has been held and the behavioural expectations made clear.
-Stage 3 Rarely friendship issues get to this stage, but may still be resolved this way.
-Sustained behaviour (bullying) is now a consideration A formal Restorative Meeting will be held by an advanced restorative practitioner such as the Lead of Learner Engagement at Oxfordshire County Council (Anti-Bullying Team) or Trust Director for Pupil Inclusion & wellbeing.
+Stage 1 Relational conflict (Most relationship issues resolve at this stage) 1:1 Intervention by staff.
+Discussions will take place with relevant students.
+Parents may not be informed at this stage as most situations are resolvable, and resilience and self-management is an important life skill.
+The member of staff dealing with the incident will make a judgement based on knowledge and experience.
+Stage 2 Some relational conflict extends further and needs more structure to resolve A Restorative Meeting will be offered/held with a member of staff who is trained in restorative practice (all parties agreeing).
+Parents informed that a Stage 2 Restorative Meeting has been offered/held, and the behavioural expectations are made clear.
+Stage 3 Rarely relational conflict gets to this stage but may still be resolved this way.
+Sustained behaviour so bullying is now a consideration Education work is implemented by the school, could be in conjunction with Trust Inclusion Team, Oxfordshire County Council and/or external teams.
 A written record is sent to all parents concerned.
-Relevant staff are informed of local actions/guidance.
-Stage 4 • Sustained behaviour is now the likely cause A meeting with the parents of the bully(ies) is held to work together to educate and support the bully in changing their behaviour.
-Clarity of sanction, should a change in behaviour not be seen, will be made.
-Stage 5 Sanctions implemented
+Relevant staff are informed of local actions/ guidance.
+Sanction implemented (where appropriate) Stage 4 • Sustained behaviour is now the likely cause A meeting with the parents of the bully(ies) is held to work together to educate and support the bully in changing their behaviour.
+Appropriate sanction implemented Stage 5 Continued issues will result in Headteacher/Senior Leader/Trust Inclusion Team intervention